+However, in the present paper we perform only partial optimizations, for three reasons.
+First, the points we try to make with our paper can be made also with a partial optimization (or just considering symmetry).
 We try to define regions having a large (even if not maximum) probability.
 Next, borders of the regions considered may contain a small number of configurations, and thus shape optimization needs a more careful treatment.
 Finally, we would like our results to be easily reproducible without any important programming effort (as the optimization of the spatial domain requires).
+From now on, we qualify as "optimal" and "best" the region that maximizes the desired probability by varying the parameters defining the domain.
+Note that the difference between the partially and the fully optimized spatial domain are transmitted only to second order to the probabilities.

-For the spatial regions $\Omega$ , we consider simple geometrical shapes that we optimize.
+For the spatial regions Ω , we consider simple geometrical shapes that we optimize.
 As a first example, let us consider the atomic cores.
 Although they can be polarized by the molecular environment, we find that they are close to spheres centered on the nuclei.
-We adjust the radius to maximize the probability of $n{\text{core}}$ electrons to be in the sphere ( $n{\text{core}}$ is the number of electrons commonly assumed to be in the core, e.g., two for C and for F).
+We adjust the radius to maximize the probability of n{core} electrons to be in the sphere (n{core} is the number of electrons commonly assumed to be in the core, e.g., two for C and for F).